great-expectations/great_expectations/docs/docusaurus/docs/core/validate_data/validate_data.md

 ## Manage Validation Definitions

-Use Validation Definitions to associate data with Expectation Suites for checkpoints, and generate Validation Results for testing and data exploration.
+Use Validation Definitions to associate data with Expectation Suites for Checkpoints and generate Validation Results for data testing and exploration.

 <LinkCardGrid>